-What beats a platter of Baja fish tacos?
-Baja fish tacos with the satisfying crunch of crisp, smoky bacon!
+Can it really get any better than that?
+We think so!
+We’ve intensified the profile of Baja fish tacos with the satisfying crunch of crisp, smoky bacon.
 Although we can’t find any historical information backing up bacon’s aphrodisiac properties, we’ve heard plenty of accounts of bacon sparking nights of passion.

 So what could be a better plan for a mid-week delight than to cook up some easy mahi mahi and bacon tacos?
 Don’t forget a liberal smear of avocado cream.
 The simple mixture this recipe adds of avocado blended with sour cream is an unbelievable combination of tartness and fat.
-And don’t forget, avocado is a notorious aphrodisiac.
+And don’t forget, avocado is highly regarded as aphrodisiac.
 (Learn more about avocado’s aphrodisiac side.)

 Fish tacos get an upgrade with the addition of crispy bacon and a creamy sauce blended from ripe avocado with a dollop of sour cream.